Frost-Kun/Frost-Kun/README.md

 - 📚 I’m currently study in **UIT-VNUHCM**

-- 🧑‍🎓 I’m currently learning **Information Security & Artificial Intelligence**
+- 🧑‍🎓 I’m currently learning **Artificial Intelligence - Facility of Computer Science**

 - 👯 I’m looking to collaborate on **HCMUTE and UIT**